I'm a therapist, yogi, and expat living in Asia. I love to write about psychology and meditation, two of my greatest passions.

 However, locals remembered the SARS nightmare that had struck the city in 2003 and wanted to avoid another epidemic at all costs; they were ready even before the virus had entered the city, putting their masks on and staying on high alert.

 The government of Carrie Lam faced the difficult task of protecting the citizens of Hong Kong from the coronavirus while at the same time pleasing her superiors in Beijing.
 This was most evident when her government hesitated to shut Hong Kong's borders with mainland China.
 And while the Hong Kong government was being criticized for their mild and sluggish response to the virus, some locals took matters into their own hands, like the case of a theatre group which, amidst the shortage and pric- gouging of face masks, began producing the scarce goods, or the filmmaker who also set up his own surgical mask factory.

 It would be ludicrous of me to suggest to people to go out there and buy face mask–making equipment so they can run their own factory; however, making your own surgical mask is not such a far-fetched idea, as I will explain next.
 Also, I do believe the actions of these local Hong Kongers are fine examples of a kind of attitude that is much more valuable and works much better than panicking: proactivity.

 DIY Face Masks

-While I was in quarantine in the mainland, masks were hard to come by and I tried to follow this instructions to make my own.
-Luckily, soon after this, the local government started providing small rations to residents and so my short-lived mask making career came to an abrupt end.
+While I was in quarantine in the mainland, masks were hard to come by, and I tried to follow the instructions to make my own.
+Luckily, soon after this, the local government started providing small rations to residents, and so my short-lived mask-making career came to an abrupt end.
 I didn't complete my own mask and so I cannot attest to their use, but you can still give it a try.

 Here is what you need to make them: